Edinburgh Napier University Modern Slavery & Human Trafficking Statement

 For procurement, Edinburgh Napier University is part of the Institutional Procurement (shared) Services provided by Advanced Procurement for Universities and Colleges (APUC) Ltd, the procurement Centre of Expertise for Scotland’s Universities and Colleges.
 The University benefits from its close links with APUC in a number of areas within sustainable and responsible Procurement.

-Our categories
+Key categories

-- Corporate and Labs.
+• Corporate and Labs.

 Organisational policies

+The University has a zero-tolerance policy in relation to modern slavery and human trafficking in any part of our business and in our supply chain.
+We require high professional standards of behaviour throughout the institution and have implemented a wide range of policies, guides and training to ensure these standards are met.
 We are committed to acquiring goods and services for our use without causing harm to others and are committed to acting ethically and with integrity in all our business relationships.

-The University has adopted tools and practices from APUC to address modern slavery and human trafficking including but not limited to prohibition of forced labour, prohibition of child labour and non-discrimination.
+The University has adopted tools and practices from APUC to address modern slavery and human trafficking, including but not limited to prohibition of forced labour, prohibition of child labour and non-discrimination.
 For all open tenders with a contract value above the Scottish Government threshold, the University uses the APUC template tender document (which includes full sustainable procurement references and a Modern Slavery Act compliance question).
 As part of the tendering process, the University also adopts the amended Sustain Supply Chain Code of Conduct (whose principles cover Social Compliance including suitable and fair working conditions, Ethical and Environmental Compliance as well as Economic Development).

 By signing and submitting to the Code of Conduct, bidders acknowledge their compliance with these principles.
 The code also requires suppliers to the University to ensure that their own suppliers adhere to the same principles, to enforce and promote these practices throughout their own supply chain.